Chart Color Schemes

 Albion lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
-However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
-Examining future population trends, a significant increase is forecasted for Albion (Brisbane - Qld), with an expected rise of 1,461 persons to reach 5,508 by 2041, reflecting an overall increase of 31.8% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+As we examine future population trends, a significant population increase in the top quartile of Australian statistical areas is forecast, with the Albion (Brisbane - Qld) statistical area (Lv2) expected to increase by 1,453 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 31.7% in total over the 17 years.

 Frequently Asked Questions - Population